-Flagler County is anticipating being an acquisition partner on this site, but with the National Oceanic and Atmospheric Association rather than the state.
-The St. Johns River Water Management District is supportive of this project.
-However, they have not committed to any assistance with funding of the acquisition.
+Flagler County is anticipating being an acquisition partner on the site, but with the National Oceanic and atmospheric Association rather than the state.
+The St. Johns River Water Management District is supportive of the project.
+However, they have not commited to any assistance with funding of the acquisition.